Shared Safety Module Functionality

 /// include config for new reserve pools.

-/// - triggerConfigUpdates: The array of trigger config updates.
-It only needs to include config for updates to
+/// - controllerConfigUpdates: The array of controller config updates.
+It only needs to include configs for updates to

 /// - delaysConfig: The new delays config.